pe2a/miniIOEx3G/README.md

 ![Image of MiniIOEx-3G](https://github.com/pe2a/miniIOEx3G/blob/master/doc/images/54.jpg)

-*Ekranda görülen diğer USB portları kablosuz klavye/mouse veya taşınabilir USB disk olabilir.*

-Fiziksel olarak USB bağlı olduğuna göre minicom üzerinde yapılacak setup ayarları ile ATkomutları modüle gönderebiliriz.
-Minicom ayrı bir terminalde açılarak aşağıdaki adresten miniIOEx-3G-test.py dosyası çalıştırılarak AT komutları cevapları görülebilir.
-Bu cevaplar aşağıda açıklanacaktır.
-AT komutları 3G modül ile haberleşmeden kullanılır.
-Bu komutlar ile cihaz üzerindeki bilgilerin sorgulanabileceği gibi SMS, Arama gibi özellikler de bu komutlar sayesinde gerçekleştirilebilir.

-* Other USB ports on the screen can be wireless keyboard / mouse or portable USB disk. *
+*Other USB ports on the screen can be wireless keyboard / mouse or portable USB disk.*

 Since MiniIOEx-3G physically connected to USB, we can send the **AT** commands.
 AT commands can be used communicating with the 3G module.
 With these commands, the information on the device can be queried as well as features such as SMS and Search can be performed by these commands.
 Just write these commands on the Minicom.